Privacy Policy

 - Messages via internal messenger functions

-- Emails, support requests, contact forms
+- Emails, support enquiries, contact forms

 - Push notifications and system settings